Higher extension closure and $d$-exact categories: The embedding theorem

 \section{The embedding theorem}

-Here we combine the result of \cite{Ebr21} and \cite{EN23} with those of \Cref{Section:Higher extension-closure} to prove that any weakly idempotent complete $d$-exact categories is equivalent to a $d$-cluster tilting subcategory of a weakly idempotent exact category.
+Here we combine the result of \cite{Ebr21} and \cite{EN23} with those of \Cref{Section:Higher extension-closure} to prove that any weakly idempotent complete $d$-exact category is equivalent to a $d$-cluster tilting subcategory of a weakly idempotent exact category.

 Fix $\mc$ to be a $d$-exact category.
 For simplicity, we assume $d\geq 2$.
-Recall that the Yoneda functor induces a fully faithful functor $\mc\to \mathcal{L}(\mc)$ into the category of left exact functors $\mathcal{L}(\mc)$ whose essential image is $d$-rigid and closed under $d$-extensions.
+Recall that the Yoneda functor induces a fully faithful functor $Y\colon \mc\to \mathcal{L}(\mc)$ into the category of left exact functors $\mathcal{L}(\mc)$ whose essential image is $d$-rigid and closed under $d$-extensions.
 See \Cref{Subsection:The category of left exact functors} for details.

 Consider the subcategories